 - Aloe vera can have side effects if swallowed.

 The aloe plant is from the lily family.
-It is originally from West Africa but is now a common household plant in many countries.
-The most well known species of aloe is aloe vera.
+It is from West Africa but is now a common household plant in many countries.
+The most well-known species of aloe is aloe vera.

 It has cactus like fleshy leaves.
 They contain a thin clear gel that people often use to soothe minor skin problems, such as: